qrslrhko/copystringbypointers/index.md

                                                     target are here.
 Give null character represent termination of string
 ```

 Because I want to return this copying string we have to return `start_pointer`.
-This pointer points to the beginning of destination.If we return `target` pointer, it will point out nothing becuase it is in the end of detination. <br />
+This pointer points to the beginning of destination.
+If we return `target` pointer, it will point out nothing becuase it is in the end of detination. <br />

 In the main function, we allocate a space of dentination string by `malloc`.  <br />